jmanhart/sketch-plugin/README.md

 # sketch-plugin
-Landing spot for starting, building, and testing of plugins for sketch.
+Landing spot for starting, building, and testing of plugins for sketch. **WIP**